 Our Analysis and Test Results

-While this pitcher isn't very expensive, it's not a great value, as there are other filters that performed much better and cost about the same.
+While this pitcher isn't very expensive, it's not a great value, as there are other top water filters that performed much better and cost about the same.